Juan-Nathan/static-factory-game/README.md

 - **Multiple Maps**
   - Travel across multiple interconnected maps, each with unique layouts, characters, and environmental conditions.
 - **Modular, Object-Oriented Design**
-  - Uses clean abstractions and patterns for easy expansion and maintenance.
+  - Uses clean abstractions and patterns for scalability and ease of maintenance.
 - **Extensible Gameplay**
   - Easy to add new maps, enemies, items, and features due to the modular architecture.